 For these reasons and others, answering the question ‘how much is schoolies?’ isn’t exactly straightforward.
 You could get away with a budget week-long schoolies trip on the Gold Coast for around $1400 (think dormitory-style accommodation, hot chips for dinner and free beach parties) or you could choose a week-long destination schoolies package to Fiji for around $2700 (including flights, food, parties, activities and accommodation).

 Comparatively, you could book a place on a 5-day group tour of Vietnam starting at $500 (includes accommodation, some meals, activities and transport, but doesn’t include flights to and from destination).
-Or you could book schoolies approved accommodation in a slightly quieter location like Casuarina (40 minutes down the road from the more popular Byron Bay) for a more chill beachfront schoolies experience with 9 other friends for just $83 per person each night (approx. $418 each for 5 nights of accommodation only – not including food and activities).
+Or you could book schoolies approved accommodation in Byron Bay for a more chill beach schoolies experience with 4 other friends for just $65 per person each night (accommodation only – not including food and activities).

 So, all in all, you can spend as little or as much as you like on a schoolies experience, though if you want to know specifically what a week of schoolies on the Gold Coast will cost, it’s going to be over $1000 once you factor in transport, accommodation, food, alcohol, parties and activities.